We want you to feel empowered to make smart skincare choices. So, we’re happy to disclose our ingredients, processes and practices.

 We continually look for new ways to reduce, reuse and recycle in our day-to-day operations.

 We value organic ingredients and products, however we are also supporters of lab-created, nature-identical compounds and ingredients.
-Everything, including water, is a chemical, so it’s about knowing what type of chemical something is rather than immediately thinking that all chemicals are bad.
+Everything, including water, is a chemical, so it’s about knowing what type of chemical something is rather than immediately thinking that all chemicals are harmful.

 Water is a chemical and its chemical name is dihydrogen monoxide–it can certainly look like it would be toxic, but simply describes the molecular structure.